2022 Guide to Student Housing in Seoul

 Conclusion

-A one-room is a fantastic option for students who want a little more freedom and privacy.
-While they are generally more expensive than goshiwons, it is possible to find one-rooms cheaper than goshiwons.
+A one-room is a fantastic option for students wanting more freedom and privacy.
+While they are generally more expensive than goshiwons, it is possible to find one-rooms cheaper than goshiwons (minus the deposit).

 The biggest difficulties of living in a studio apartment are managing the utilities and signing the contract.
 Thankfully though, the contract only needs to be signed once.
 After this, it’s all straightforward!